 With so much backcountry terrain, Crested Butte is a great place to learn about safe winter backcountry travel.
 It doesn’t matter if you travel via skis, a splitboard, a snowmobile or Nordic skis, avalanche education is imperative for safe travel in the winter.
 If you’re planning on venturing into the backcountry, consider taking an avalanche safety course before or during your visit.
 For resources, check out this list of avalanche education resources from CBAC.

 Cat skiing allows skiers and snowboarders to experience the feel of backcountry skiing without needing avalanche education.
 Irwin Guides offers daily guided cat skiing tours near Irwin, 10 miles northwest of the town of Crested Butte.
 Slopes are controlled for avalanches, and highly trained guides show you where to ski.
-Tours begin conveniently in downtown Crested Butte.

 Photo courtesy of Eleven Experience, Irwin Guides and Dave Kozlowski Photography.

 Cross-country skiing can be a refreshing addition to your downhill skiing trip to Crested Butte.
 The Gunnison Valley is home to some of the most scenic cross-country skiing in Colorado, including dozens of miles of groomed trails at Crested Butte Nordic.

 Looking for a place to stay during your ski trip?
 There are cozy cabins and dreamy inns dotted around the valley that will make you feel like you’re in a snow globe.

 The towns of Crested Butte and Mt.
 Crested Butte are filled with condos, lodges and beautiful bed-and-breakfasts.
 Ski-in, ski-out hotels in Mt.
 Crested Butte are the closest lodging to the ski area.
 The town of Crested Butte is connected to the mountain via a free, five-minute bus ride.